Chris Ross Harris

 Approach

-I framed Deck Ops as a communication infrastructure layer, not a template pack.
+I designed Deck Ops as an estimating operating layer, not just a calculator.

 System